watson-developer-cloud/node-red-labs/basic_examples/language_translator/README.md

 # Language Translator

 The Language Translator service enables you to translate text from one language to another.
-See Watson Translator API for supported languages list.
+See Watson Translator API for supported languages list, and for the default domains proposed.

-The following domains are proposed by default :

-- The News domain - targeted at news articles and transcripts.
-- The Conversational domain - targeted at conversational colloquialisms.
-- The Patent domain - targeted at technical and legal terminology.

 To use the Language Translator service in Node-RED you first need to make this service available in a way Node-RED can connect to that service.
 There are two ways of doing that depending if you use Node-RED in Bluemix or use a local Node-RED instance.
 Both ways are described here.